mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 ### Literals

-Literals represent _specific_ strings or numbers in type positions.
+Literals represent _specific_ strings, numbers or booleans in type positions.
 They are a common construct in the TypeScript language and they are supported by the Mondrian Framework as well: